Gaurav-Shahare/Vibe-coder/README.md

 - **Agentic Coding**: Uses a tool-calling loop with the **[@google/genai SDK](https://www.npmjs.com/package/@google/genai)** to write components, styles, and logic.
 - **Self-Healing Build System**: If the application fails to build, Vibe Coder captures the compiler errors and asks the AI to fix them—retrying up to 5 times.
 - **Automated Preview/Serve**: Once the build is successful, it automatically launches the app (`npm run preview` for React, `npm run start` for Angular).

+## 🎯 Philosophy & Educational Goal
+The primary goal of Vibe Coder is to demystify AI agents.
+Instead of using high-level abstractions that hide the underlying mechanics, this project implements the "raw" agentic loop:
+- **No Agent Frameworks**: No LangChain, no CrewAI, no AutoGPT.
+Just direct SDK calls.
+- **Transparency**: Every step—from prompt construction to tool selection and error handling—is visible and manageable in the code.
+- **Pure Tool Calling**: Demonstrates how to use native function calling to interact with the real world (filesystem, terminal).

 ## 📁 Project Structure